top of page

 HISTORY OF HOUSE OF HUSTLE

 House of Hustle was created while sitting around the dinner table as a family of seven in the home of Dominic and Gina Peralta.
 After several hours of sharing ideas, the name House of Hustle was ultimately the name that everyone was passionate about.
 So why the name, House of Hustle?
 We wanted to create a place that was not just a training facility that would train beginner to high level athletes, but more importantly was a place that athletes, as well as their families, would think of as a home away from home, with a family atmosphere.
 The type of place that you are greeted by your name no matter how many people attend the facility.
-The following days were spent creating a logo.
-After many iterations, we settled on a logo.
-The one you see on our door when you walk in.

 We started training outside, behind middle schools.
 Early on, the training sessions comprised of our own children and their friends.
 As more people started attending, we eventually started to rent a court at a church in the neighboring city.
 During this time, we became a Blue Zones certified participating organization, which promotes healthier living, conducted community events to spread awareness of our services and give back to the community.
 After several months of renting, we eventually found a place to call home in Fort Worth, TX.
 We put up our own finances to get everything we needed to get started.
 It was such a scary thing to do considering that we did not have enough athletes attending for it to make sense at the time.
 Little did we know that we would have the opportunity to train some amazing athletes over the next several years at this location.
 We have had the privilege of training athletes that have went on to play all levels of college volleyball and basketball.
 We have even had some semi-pro athletes come to House of Hustle to workout as well.